In this edition of our ‘In a Nutshell’ series, we delve in to the concept of machine learning.

 To summarise, this post should have given you a basic grasp of machine learning.

-There are many applications for machine learning within businesses, and there’s an increasing amount of innovations in the field, especially with Industry 4.0 now in full swing.
+There are many applications within businesses, and there’s an increasing amount of innovations in the field, especially with Industry 4.0 now in full swing.

 If you are a manufacturer, or are just interested in how technology can be applied to your business, get in touch with us at firstname.lastname@example.org!